Kenzō Shirai: 2019

-On June 21–23, 2019, Shirai competed at the 2019 All-Japan Apparatus Championships in Takasaki, Japan, hoping he would do well enough to secure a spot on the Japanese men's national team and compete as part of the next world championships held in the autumn of 2019.
-It was ultimately not meant to be his season though.
-Shirai qualified for three individual event finals, which were floor exercise, vault and the horizontal bar, ranking second, fourth and sixth respectively.
-In such finals, he proceeded to finish in third (14.900), fifth (14.433) and eighth (11.200) place respectively for each of these apparatuses too.
-Ranking ahead of Shirai on floor exercise were Kazuki Minami with a total score of 15.033, and Naoto Hayasaka with a total value of 15.000.
-Their top finisher on vault was Keitaro Okubo, posting the average combined score of 15.233, and the winner on the horizontal bar was Hirohito Kohama with number totalling 14.766.
-Shirai's floor difficulty values had remained on top among all the finalists.
-Shirai, however, needed additional work in the execution, which could have been cleaner, and would reflect in the routine's E-score after.
-Also, vault D-score values were comparatively lesser—only one of their lowest at 5.2—and needed higher base scores before he could seriously challenge the top vaulters.
+On June 21–23, 2019, Shirai competed at the 2019 All-Japan Apparatus Championships, hoping he would do well enough to secure a spot on the Japanese men's national team and compete as part of the next world championships held in the autumn of 2019.
+He qualified for three individual event finals, which were floor exercise, vault, and horizontal bar, ranking second, fourth, and sixth respectively.
+In the finals, he proceeded to finish in third (14.900), fifth (14.433), and eighth (11.200) place respectively for each of these apparatuses.

+In 2019, for the first time since Shirai's debut competition in 2013, he did not make the Japanese men's national team, and was excluded to compete at the 2019 World Championships.